Task 1

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss school holidays.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: How did you spend your winter and summer school holidays?
-Did you spend time with friends?
+Interviewer: How did you spend your winter school holidays?

 Student: _________________________